ibmverse/verse-developer/_reference/reference.md

 ```

 See [here][5]{:target="_blank"} for the complete code source of a sample application that demonstrates the concepts described in this section.

+Cross-document messaging can be vulnerable to cross-site scripting attack, please consult the [Security](#security) section for some suggested security implementations.

 ## Verse API Data